d2l-ai/d2l-en/chapter_optimization/adam.md

 # Adam
 :label:`sec_adam`

 In the discussions leading up to this section we encountered a number of techniques for efficient optimization.
-Let's recap them in detail here:
+Let us recap them in detail here:

 * We saw that :numref:`sec_sgd` is more effective than Gradient Descent when solving optimization problems, e.g., due to its inherent resilience to redundant data.
 * We saw that :numref:`sec_minibatch_sgd` affords significant additional efficiency arising from vectorization, using larger sets of observations in one minibatch.
 This is the key to efficient multi-machine, multi-GPU and overall parallel processing.